Inspection outcome: Standards met

 Pharmacy context

-This was a reinspection following an inspection in January 2025 where the pharmacy did not meet Standards 1.6.
-This reinspection focused on those Standards which had previously not been met.
-Since the last inspection the pharmacy had investigated and reported controlled drug discrepancies and implemented new procedures and checks to ensure issues are picked up in a timely manner.
+This was a desktop reinspection following an inspection in March 2025 where the pharmacy did not meet Standard 4.3.
+This reinspection focused on the Standard which had previously not been met.
+Since the last inspection the pharmacy had started monitoring and recording the fridge temperatures consistently and the branch had been sent a temperature data logger.

 Inspection summary findings